Niantic, Inc.: Pokémon Go

 In September 2015, it was announced that Niantic had been developing Pokémon Go in partnership with Nintendo and The Pokémon Company for iOS and Android devices.
 Tatsuo Nomura, who joined Niantic in 2015 after he developed the Google Maps: Pokémon Challenge, acted as Director and Product Manager for the game.

-The game was initially released in Australia, New Zealand, and the United States in July 2016 (and released to much of the rest of the world throughout the remainder of 2016), where it became an overnight global phenomenon, significantly increasing the use and visibility of augmented reality technology.
+The game was initially released in Australia, New Zealand, and the United States in July 2016 (and released to the rest of the world throughout the remainder of 2016), where it became an overnight global phenomenon, significantly increasing the use and visibility of augmented reality technology.
 In addition to topping app store charts in most regions, Apple Inc. announced that Pokémon Go had become the most downloaded app in a first week ever, which was topped by Super Mario Run later that year.
 Reports indicated that users were spending more time on Pokémon Go than on Facebook, Twitter, Snapchat, Tinder, and Instagram.
 In one month, Pokémon Go was downloaded more than 100 million times, with daily revenues exceeding $10 million.
 Exactly two months after its launch, at Apple's September keynote, John Hanke announced that Pokémon Go exceeded 500 million downloads worldwide and that players around the world had walked over 4.6 billion kilometers.
 By December, it was announced that the kilometer distance achieved in September had nearly doubled to over 8.7 billion kilometers, meaning that players had collectively walked further than the distance to Pluto.
 By the end of February 2017, Pokémon Go had surpassed over 650 million downloads.
-During Pokémon Go's Adventure Week in-game promo in May 2017, Niantic announced that players had collectively walked over 15.8 billion kilometers, roughly the distance from Earth past the edge of the solar system.
+During Pokémon Go's Adventure Week in-game promo in May 2017, Niantic announced that players had collectively walked over 15.8 billion kilometers, roughly the distance from Earth past the edge of the Solar System.
 On June 8, 2017, it was revealed that Pokémon Go had been downloaded over 750 million times globally.
 In 2019, it was revealed that Pokémon Go had been downloaded over 1 billion times.

 Like Ingress, Pokémon Go has a similar approach to monetization.
 The game has two main revenue streams, in-app purchases and regional partnerships.
-To date, Pokémon Go has established several partnerships around the globe among which include Verizon and Starbucks in the United States, Reliance Jio in India, SoftBank and 7-Eleven in Japan.
+To date, Pokémon Go has established several partnerships around the globe among which include Verizon and Starbucks in the United States, Reliance Jio in India, SoftBank, 7-Eleven in Japan, and McDonald's in Canada.